 Yet as non-citizens, and often non-English-speakers, living under constant threat of deportation to countries where their lives may be at risk, most detained immigrants are unable to legally challenge their conditions, including their placement in solitary.
 As the National Immigrant Justice Center reports, "guards have unfettered power over immigrants, who have no legal recourse for unfair custody decisions," and little ability to make their cases known to the outside world.
 While advocates have tried to provide legal and emotional support to incarcerated immigrants, the anti-immigrant rhetoric and policies of the Trump era have left tens of thousands of vulnerable men, women, and children in increasingly dire positions.
-For some, this includes the anguish of being locked up alone in a cell in a strange country, without information, help, or hope,
+For some, this includes the anguish of being locked up alone in a cell in a strange country, without information, help, or hope.

-VIRGINIA-The American Civil Liberties Union of Virginia released a report in May that found that the state continues to overuse the practice of solitary confinement, despite the Virginia Department of Corrections' continued claim to be a model for solitary confinement reform.
+VIRGINIA-The American Civil Liberties Union of Virginia released a report in May that found that the state continues to overuse the practice of solitary confinement, despite the Virginia De- to 24 hours a day to small, windowless partment of Corrections' continued cells that measure approximately ten claim to be a model for solitary confinement reform.
 The report includes several first-hand accounts of inhumane conditions in solitary confinement and calls for further reduction in the use of solitary confinement, transparency and accountability in documenting its use, and alternatives to solitary confinement.
 The report provides a list of recommendations for the state of Virginia to implement meaningful reforms in accordance with international laws, the US Constitution, and psychological and penological research.
 The ACLU of Virginia has called on Gov. Ralph Northam to ban the use of solitary confinement in state prisons for longer than 15 days and prohibit the use of solitary confinement on vulnerable populations, especially individuals with mental illness.

-NEW JERSEY-The New Jersey Parents' Caucus and the New Jersev Youth Justice Initiative released a report this spring documenting the experiences of youth in adult correctional facilities in the state of New Jersey.
+NEW JERSEY-The New Jersey Parents' Caucus and the New Jersev Youth Justice Initiative released a report last spring documenting the experiences of youth in adult correctional facilities in the state of New Jersey.
 While the 2015 Comprehensive Juvenile Justice Reform Bill banned the use of disciplinary solitary confinement in juvenile detention facilities, former Governor Chris Christie vetoed legislation in 2016 that would have prohibited the use of solitary on children held in adult facilities.
 The report concluded that solitary confinement psychologically damages youth as well as adults and exacerbates prior mental illnesses.
 The report also found drastic racial disparity in the number of Black youth held in solitary and the length of solitary confinement stays for Black and Hispanic youth.
 The report calls for a ban on the use of solitary confinement on children in adult prisons.

-SOUTH CAROLINA-A lawsuit filed by men on South Carolina's death row has been set to go to trial next January.
-The lawsuit claims that the men have been subjected to "cruel and solitary baseless confinement," "confined for up to 24 hours a day to kept in their cells for 21 hours a day. small, windowless cells that measure approximately ten feet by ten feet" for periods ranging between nine and twenty years "without legitimate or valid penological reason."
-According to the South Carolina Department of Corrections, the state currently holds use of solitary confinement in general.
-36 individuals on death row.
-Individuals held on death row in at least two other states-Louisiana and Floridahave also filed lawsuits challenging their automatic placement in solitary confinement.
+SOUTH CAROLINA-Men on South Carolina's death row await trial for their 2017 lawsuit, claiming they have been subjected to "cruel and baseless solitary confinement," "confined for up years, individuals will be allowed out News Briefs by Valerie Kiebala feet by ten feet" for periods ranging between nine and twenty years "without legitimate or valid penological reason."
+According to the South Carolina Department of Corrections, the state currently holds 36 individuals on death row.
+Individuals held on death row in at least two other states-Louisiana and Florida-have also filed lawsuits challenging their automatic placement in solitary confinement.